HFM BOCES Reopening Plan

 As part of its planning for the reopening of schools and the new academic year, the district has developed a plan for communicating all necessary information to district staff, students, parents/guardians, visitors and education partners and vendors.
 The district will use its existing communication channels – including the HFM website, emails, mass notification, signage, training opportunities and other means to support the dissemination of consistent messaging regarding new protocols and procedures, expectations, requirements and options related to school operations throughout the pandemic.

 Every effort has been made to ensure that the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
-The plan can also be translated into other languages, via a G-Translate feature that will be made available in the coming weeks.
+The plan and the HFM website can also be translated into other languages, via the G-Translate feature, which can be found at the top of each webpage.